 Note: The option fee IS NOT OPTIONAL.
 In order to exercise an option to purchase contract and even be given the chance to purchase the home, you absolutely must pay the fee.

 Here’s an example that hopefully will put things into perspective:

-The home Tom wishes to rent to own has a purchase price of $150,000 and a down payment of $30,000 (20 percent of the purchase price).
+The home Tom wishes to rent to own has a purchase price of $150,000.
+A down payment for a conventional mortgage is $30,000 (20 percent of the purchase price).
 At the beginning of his lease, Tom needs to pay an option fee of $5,250 (3.5 percent of the purchase price).
-Since Tom’s option fee of $5,250 is credited to the down payment of $30,000, if he buys the home, he has already paid off 17.5 percent of his down payment (see below).
+When he buys the home, Tom’s $5,250 option fee is credited to the $30,000 down payment.
+Thus, he has already saved 17.5 percent of his down payment (see below).

 6. Rent Premium

-In addition to the standard rent itself, you’ll also pay a rent premium, which is a percentage of your monthly rent cost that is applied towards the eventual home purchase.
+In addition to standard rent, you may pay a rent premium.
+Rent premiums are a percentage of your monthly rent cost that are applied toward your purchase.
 Rent premiums are also known as rent credits because they’re a portion of your rent that is credited back to you if you purchase the home.
-The percent is negotiable but usually, ranges from 15 percent to 25 percent of the rent price.
+The percent is negotiable, but usually, ranges from 15 percent to 25 percent of the rent price.
 So you’ll be paying more per month for rent than you normally would, but that’s only because you’re receiving credit towards the home purchase.

 The rent credits have been stored in an escrow account by the seller, which is separate from the seller’s bank account.
 The money is given to the bank as part of your down payment along with your option fee when you buy.

 However, if you cannot or do not wish to purchase the home, the seller gets to keep all the rent premium you have paid throughout the leasing term.